I have two different types of work: my own and what I can make a living on, the stereotypical Inuit art. I feel torn between these two worlds.

 From artist statement in Inuit Art Quarterly, Summer 1991, p.22.

-Hay returned to Nain in the mid-seventies and began carving using soapstone, ivory, whale bone, antler and labradorite.
-In 1975, printmaker Bill Ritchie arrived in Nain and together they opened a community craft centre, catering to the tourist and collector market.
+In 1971, Hay moved to Edmonton to study art and carve professionally.
+He returned to Nain in the mid-1970s and continued carving with soapstone, ivory, whale bone, antler, and labradorite.
+In 1976, the printmaker Bill Ritchie arrived at Nain and together he and Hay opened a community craft centre, which catered to the tourist and collector markets.

-In 1985, the Government of Newfoundland and Labrador commissioned one of Hay's largest sculptures, titled Nuikkusemajak, ("has visited").
-This serpentine sculpture is uncommonly large for its soapstone medium, weighing approximately one ton.
-It is presently displayed in the lobby of the Confederation Building annex in St. John's.
+In 1985, the government of Newfoundland and Labrador commissioned one of Hay's largest artworks – a one-ton serpentine sculpture called Nuikkusemajak, ("Has Visited") – to be displayed in the lobby of the Confederation Building annex in St. John's.

-In addition to being part of the Art Gallery of Newfoundland and Labrador's Permanent Collection, Hay's art work is represented in many private and public collections including those of the McMichael Canadian Collection, the Province of Ontario and the Government of Newfoundland and Labrador.
+In addition to being part of The Rooms Provincial Art Gallery's Permanent Collection, Hay's art is represented in many private and public collections including those of the McMichael Canadian Collection, the Province of Ontario, and the Government of Newfoundland and Labrador.

 Updated July, 2013